codeunion/dotenv-example/README.md

 ## Other Solutions to The "Sensitive Information" Problem

-In every case, every solution to the "sensitive information" problem follows the same fundamental pattern:
+Every solution to the "sensitive information" problem follows the same fundamental pattern:

 1. Separate your sensitive information from your program
 2. Have your program load the file with sensitive information
 3. Tell git to ignore that file

-That said, dotenv isn't the only solution to this problem.
-There are other gems like [figaro](https://github.com/laserlemon/figaro) which do much the same thing, for example.
+That said, dotenv isn't the only solution.
+There are other gems like [figaro](https://github.com/laserlemon/figaro) which are very similar to dotenv, for example.

 If you don't want to or can't use a gem to separate sensitive information from your project, there are a few other options.
 A common pattern is to create a